 Stops and reverse are placed on the other side of the tunnel.

-Over the following hours, market starts to go down.
-40 minutes after you put position on, cable is at 1.8440.
+Over the following hours, the market starts to go down.
+40 minutes after you put position on, the cable is at 1.8440.

 You can use for computation purposes either tunnel boundary or the median of the tunnel.

-Market does nothing rest of day.
-Stop can be moved down to protect position or left alone at tunnel.
+The market does nothing rest of the day.
+Stop can be moved down to protect the position or left alone at a tunnel.

 Since 55 was already passed, it no longer concerns us in this cycle.